 We believe in the legal rights of those who are falsely accused of a crime.

 If you or a family member face a false claim of sexual assault, you must take that seriously.
-Contact our law firm today for a free legal review of your case by an experienced Houston sex crime defense lawyer.
+Contact our law firm today for a legal review of your case by an experienced Houston sex crime defense lawyer.

 The award-winning Neal Davis Law Firm has fought to get charges reduced or dropped for many of our clients — and we can fight for you, too.
 Contact us today and let’s get started protecting your legal rights at a time when too many men are considered guilty based on false claims of sexual assault.